MarkBarsoumMarkarian/GPRC5A-paradox-PDAC/README.md

 ---

-### Aim 3 — Post-transcriptional regulation is not the driver
+### Aim 3: Post-transcriptional regulation is not the driver

 GPRC5A RNA–protein Spearman r = 0.571 across 140 matched CPTAC-PAAD samples.
-That puts it at the **84.6th genome-wide percentile** — among the better-translated genes in PDAC, not an outlier subject to repression.
+That puts it at the **84.6th genome-wide percentile**, among the better-translated genes in PDAC, not an outlier subject to repression.

 | ![RNA-protein scatter](results/figures/aim3_rna_protein_correlation.png) | ![Genome-wide RNA-protein](results/figures/aim3_genome_wide_rna_protein_cor.png) |
 |:---:|:---:|